 There are also certain medical conditions that can cause chronic bad breath.
 People with diabetes often have sweet-smelling bad breath.
 Certain types of cancer and kidney and liver disorders can also give your breath a distinct foul odor.

-If you’re struggling to identify and remedy the cause of your bad breath in Charleston, West Virginia, you should not delay in calling 304-342-6162 to set up an appointment at Simpson Dental Associates.
+If you’re struggling to identify and remedy the cause of your bad breath in Charleston, West Virginia, you should not delay in calling 304-342-6162 to set up an appointment at Simpson Dental PLLC.